NHERI-SimCenter/BRAILS/brails/modules/Number_of_Floor_Detector/README.rst

     -n (default: 0) Number of loader processes to use with Pytorch DataLoader

-    --top_only (default: False) True if desired to finetune the regressor and the classifier (head) only.
+    --head_only (default: False) True if desired to finetune the regressor and the classifier (head) only.
                                 False if desired to finetune the entire network

     --num_gpus (default: 1) Number of GPUs available for training.
 Enter 0 for CPU-based training